ArianeMora/oligopoolio/README.md

 ### Primer design
-All the primer design stuff here is ai
+All the primer design stuff here is just appended so you should have checked your primers before.
+I do check the primers using primer3 and provide feedback about the melting temp.

 ### Debugging bench stuff